dylanaraps/writing-a-tui-in-bash/README.md

 This sequences allows you to limit the cursor's vertical position between two points.
 This comes in handy when you need to reserve portions of the screen for a top or bottom status-line.

-With this sequence set you will no longer be able to move the cursor outside of the defined boundaries.
-If you need to redraw a status-line or move the cursor beyond the boundaries you'll need to reset this sequence `\e[;r` and then set it again when you're done.

 This sequence also has the side-effect of moving the cursor to the top-left of the boundary.
 This means you can use it directly after a screen clear instead of `\e[H` (`\e[2J\e[0;10r`).

 See: